vrabbi/katacoda-scenarios/joeslittletestscenario/step9.md

 Check for the success of reconciliation to see the repository become available:
 `watch kubectl get packagerepository`{{execute}}

-Once the simple-package-repository has a "Reconcile succeeded" description, we're ready to continue!
+Once the simple-package-repository has a "**Reconcile succeeded**" description, we're ready to continue!
 You can exit the watch by hitting control-c or
 clicking: `^C`{{execute ctrl-seq}}